jtandy13/JavaScript-Closures/README.md

     }
 }
 ```
-In JavaScript, we don't have this option.
+In JavaScript, we don't have this option so readily available.
 We have to implement private variables in a different way.
-Closures are just one option of getting this done.
+Closures are just one way of getting this done.

 ## What is a closure?
 I'll save my attempt to define this for you for later.
-I want to build up to a definition one example at a time.
+I'd to build up to a definition one example at a time.

 To understand closures, we first need to talk a bit about variable scope in JavaScript.
 We can define a variable in JavaScript with the "var", "let", and "const" keywords.
 We'll just concentrate on "var" and "let".